Last revised: June 12, 2018

 3. There is another possible item in need of de-mythologizing (in addition to the one suggested above by James Alison): the end of the story implies God casting out the man and woman from the garden.
 Does this place God in the role of Satan casting out Satan?
 The Passion story is more careful to make it clear that it is we human beings who do the casting out.

 2 Corinthians 4:13-5:1

-1. Robert Hamerton-Kelly, Sacred Violence, pp. 177-179.
-Link to an excerpt of “The Church as a Structure of Agape Based on the Imitation of Christ Crucified.”
+1. Robert Hamerton-Kelly, Sacred Violence, pp. 177-179, within the wider section “The Church as a Structure of Agape Based on the Imitation of Christ Crucified.”

 1. René Girard, The Scapegoat, ch.
 14, “Satan Divided against Himself” is a brilliant analysis of this passage — an extremely important one to Girard.
 He continued to comment on this passage widely in his writings on Satan: “Are the Gospels Mythical?” (available online).
 Also, see The Girard Reader, ch.
 13 entitled “Satan,” p.
 195 (link to excerpts).
-Girard’s recent book (Orbis, 2001) I See Satan Fall Like Lightning furthers his elaboration on Satan as a crucial Christian symbol depicting the false transcendences of human cultures.
-Link to an excerpt from ch.
-3, “Satan,” where Girard again addresses this parable of Satan casting out Satan.
+Girard’s recent book (Orbis, 2001) I See Satan Fall Like Lightning furthers his elaboration on Satan as a crucial Christian symbol depicting the false transcendences of human cultures (see excerpts above in the Opening Comments).

 2. Paul Nuechterlein; my explanation of this passage in “My Core Convictions.”

 3. Raymund Schwager, Jesus in the Drama of Salvation, pp. 31, 59, 86, 113, 117.
 The final citation here comes in an important conclusion to the “Third Act: The Bringer of Salvation Brought to Judgment,” a section excerpted here entitled “The Self-Judgment of Sin in the Judgment of Jesus”: